Contrasting payment preferences across countries.

 The attitude towards utilizing various investments to grow savings or keep money in a bank account is shared across generations.
 But not across countries.

-- The gender gap is bigger than the generational, with men investing at a higher rate than women in all countries.
+has a bigger impact than age, and men invest at a higher rate than women in all countries.

 There are numerous ways to invest for those willing to do so, each with its potential upsides and risks.

-- Stocks are the most popular form of investment in every country except Germany, Austria, and Sweden.
+are the most popular form of investment in every country except Germany, Austria, and Sweden, who instead prefer mutual funds and ETF’s.